 I knew I was above average because of my savings rate – in other words, I was kind of arrogant.

-Fortunately, a good friend gave us The Total Money Make-Over when we got married and more importantly we both read and loved the book.
+Fortunately, a good friend gave us The Total Money Make-Over when we got married.
+Aaron and I both read and loved the book and were immediately ready to start our debt free journey.

 Over the next five years, we would go on to pay off $293,000 of our $446,000 debt.